Unboxed-Software/solana-course/content/token-swap.md

 ...
 ```

-From here, the user’s input will determine our path of execution because swapping from Token A to Token B will require a different array of AccountInfo’s versus swapping from Token B to Token A will.
-We’ll make this delineation using the `value` property of the dropdown options, when a user makes a selection we check what the `value` of that selection is.
+From here, the user’s input will determine our path of execution because swapping from Token A to Token B will require a different array of AccountInfo’s compared to swapping in the other direction from Token B to Token A. We’ll make this delineation using the `value` property of the dropdown options, when a user makes a selection we check what the `value` of that selection is.

 ```tsx